 Such experience allows our clients to benefit from greater efficiency and more focused advice than most other firms would be in a position to provide.
 It also means V&E would not incur a costly learning curve to get up to speed on issues relating to the transactions and disputes in the region.

-SSP and Oaktree on the acquisition of Iona Energy, out of an administration and CVA, and related financing, co-investment and management incentive arrangements
+Sixth Street and Oaktree on the acquisition of Iona Energy, out of an administration and CVA, and related financing, co-investment and management incentive arrangements

 Several major U.S. energy groups in relation to the disposals and acquisitions of UK North Sea licences and related reorganisations